Back to Research

 - External writes require a linked issue or pull request note.

-Adoption path: one engineer proposes the CLAUDE.md change in a normal pull request, a maintainer reviews it, and the team links it from the onboarding notes.
+Make the adoption path boring: one engineer proposes the CLAUDE.md change in a normal pull request, a maintainer reviews it, and the team links it from onboarding notes.

 - [ ] Write the review checklist before generation starts: scope, owner, tests, rollback.

-- [ ] Keep the first step small enough that a reviewer can inspect the receipt without replaying the whole chat.
+- [ ] Keep the first step small enough that a reviewer can inspect it without replaying the whole chat.

 Common questions

-Start by turning hands-on claude code workshops for uk development teams into one visible team rule, not a loose preference.
-For Claude Code teams, that usually means a short repository convention, a review checklist, and one owner who can reject agent output when the evidence is missing.
+Start by turning the workshop into one visible team rule, not a loose preference.
+For most teams that means a short repository convention, a review checklist, and one owner who can reject agent output when the evidence is missing.
+Leave the session with a single rule, a single review habit, and one change a maintainer is willing to own.

-• Which Claude Code artifact should teams standardize first?
+• Which Claude Code artifact should we standardize first?

-Standardize the smallest artifact that reviewers already touch: a CLAUDE.md note, hook checklist, or MCP permission rule.
-The point is not documentation volume; it is a shared place where scope, allowed tools, expected tests, and rollback notes are visible before generated code reaches review.
+Standardize the smallest artifact your reviewers already touch: a CLAUDE.md note, a hook checklist, or an MCP permission rule.
+The goal is not documentation volume.
+It is a shared place where scope, allowed tools, expected tests, and rollback notes are visible before any generated code reaches review.

-• How do teams know the convention is working?
+• How do we know the convention is working?

-The convention is working when reviewers can approve or reject agent output from the artifact and evidence alone.
-Track whether pull requests name the rule used, include the promised checks, and avoid replaying long sessions just to understand what changed.
+It works when reviewers can approve or reject agent output from the artifact and evidence alone.
+Track whether pull requests name the rule they used, include the promised checks, and skip the long session replay.
+If a new reviewer can defend the merge without reading the chat, the convention is doing its job.

 Further reading